RockerMJ031/PR-UI/01. Admin Dashboard/Wix_Admin_Dashboard_Guide.md

 - `educationPlanDropdown` - Education Plan
 - `ehcpFileUpload` - EHCP File Upload

+**Additional Information Section:**
+- `homeLessonsWithoutSupervisionDropdown` - Will your student(s) be accessing the lessons at home without adult supervision most of the time?
+(Yes/No)
+- `supportLongerThanFourWeeksDropdown` - Is Purple Ruler expected to support the learner longer than four weeks?
+(Yes/No)

 **Buttons:**
 - `registerAPStudentBtn` - Register
 - `cancelAPRegistrationBtn` - Cancel